 History of antibioticsLouis Pasteur noted the effect and Alexander Fleming first showed that the mold Penicillium notatum produced penicillin, a substance able to destroy certain bacteria.
 It was not until 1940 that Howard Florey and Ernst Chain were able to manufacture sufficient penicillin for clinical use.

-The isolation of streptomycin by Wakeman, of Gramcidin (from tyrothricin) by Dubos, and of the tetracyclines and Cephalosporins were among early discoveries of antibiotics useful in treating human infection.
+The isolation of streptomycin by Albert Schatz (1943), a graduate student in the laboratory of Selman Waksman, of Gramcidin (from tyrothricin) by Dubos, and of the tetracyclines and Cephalosporins, were among early discoveries of antibiotics useful in treating human infection.
 Semi-synthetic antibiotics, in which the basic molecule is chemically modified, have increased the range of naturally occurring substances.
 Because some bacteria, once sensitive to certain antibiotics, have now become resistant to them, there is a constant search for new antibiotics.

 The action of antibioticsThe introduction of antibiotics, from about the time of World War II, has revolutionized medical science, making possible the virtual elimination of once widespread and often fatal diseases, including typhoid fever, plague, and cholera.
 Some antibiotics are selective – that is, effective against specific microorganisms; those effective against a large number of microorganisms are known as broad-spectrum antibiotics.